-The Industrial Technology and Design (ITD) curriculum is offered in junior and senior secondary settings, incorporating theoretical knowledge with practical application in a range of learning environments that can include computer applications, workshops and practical workspaces.
+The ITD curriculum is offered in junior and senior secondary settings, incorporating theoretical knowledge with practical application in a range of learning environments that can include computer applications, workshops and practical workspaces.
 The specific applied ITD subjects offered in each school can vary and includes

 Building and Construction,